jaggerrobles-holmes/Unsupervised-Learning/README.md

-# Unsupervised-Learning
-An example of an unsupervised data science project in python

 # 🏀 NBA Player Archetypes using PCA and KMeans Clustering

 This project analyzes NBA player season statistics from 2000 to the present to discover natural **player archetypes** using **unsupervised learning**.
 By applying **PCA** for dimensionality reduction and **KMeans clustering**, we segment players into distinct groups based on statistical performance — from All-Stars to role players — and identify **undervalued talent** using efficiency metrics.